manuelernestog/weektodo-web-v2/src/pages/blog/weektodo-release-1.6.md

 ![836c66d1-09e6-4530-bf73-66609d6d13c0.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1647792937097/p44cd8eUj.png)

-If you enjoy WeekTodo and you think it brings value to your life, I invite you to return part of that value with the contribution you consider and can, any contribution is super useful to keep Weektodo and your name will be immortalized in the list of our great contributors ❤️
+If you enjoy WeekTodo and you think it brings value to your life, I invite you to return part of that value with the contribution you consider and can, any contribution is super useful to keep WeekToDo and your name will be immortalized in the list of our great contributors ❤️

 ## New sponsors area

-Weektodo was created with the goal of offering a free application available to as many people as possible, so it will always be a 100% free project, but the development and maintenance of the application as well as the acquisition of the infrastructure to keep it online is expensive.
+WeekToDo was created with the goal of offering a free application available to as many people as possible, so it will always be a 100% free project, but the development and maintenance of the application as well as the acquisition of the infrastructure to keep it online is expensive.

 ![0a506d0d-cab4-4637-aef1-3421b7bb8b9d.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1647792960933/ttNzzH_Ky.png)